ImranR98/Restic-Backup/README.md

 # Restic-Backup
-Shell scripts to automate backup of a folder to a Backblaze B2 bucket using Restic.
+Shell scripts to automate backup of a folder to a Backblaze B2 bucket or another local folder using Restic.

 ## Environment Variables
 Copy or rename the `vars.template.sh` file to `vars.sh`, then fill in the empty variables: